DavidJClark/phpVMS-AirMail/readme.txt

 -Download the package.
 -Unzip the package and place the files as structured in your root phpVMS install.
--Use the airmail.sql file to create the tables needed in your sql database using phpmyadmin or similar.
+-Use the airmail.sql and contacts.sql file to create the tables needed in your sql database using phpmyadmin or similar.

 Options: